hanami/cli/README.md

 ## Code of Conduct

-Everyone interacting in the Hanami::Cli project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/hanami/cli/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the `Hanami::CLI` project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/hanami/cli/blob/main/CODE_OF_CONDUCT.md).

 ## Copyright

-Copyright © 2014-2021 Luca Guidi – Released under MIT License
+Copyright © 2014-2022 Hanami Team – Released under MIT License